 Difference between control and treatment samples from all experiments show that treatment effects, i.e. air-drying followed by rewetting or air-drying followed by storage and subsequent rewetting, typically result in changes in ∆14C-CO2 between ±20‰ to ±40‰, with the majority within ±20‰ (Fig. 5).
-These difference are equivalent to the decline in atmospheric radiocarbon over 5 and 10 years, respectively, during the period of 2000 to 2020.
+These difference are for example equivalent to the decline in atmospheric radiocarbon over 5 and 10 years, respectively, during the period of 2000 to 2020.
 The samples from Tennessee (magenta points) are an exception.
 However, these points do not show only bomb-C enrichment, but rather the results of exposure to a localized plume of 14C enriched CO2 from a nearby incinerator four years prior to sample collection (Trumbore et al., 2002).
 Treatment 14C-CO2 for these highly enriched samples were more depleted relative to the controls than were the samples only labeled with bomb-C.

-Grassland samples tend to be above 1:1 line, while forest samples are generally below, regardless of origin.
+Grassland samples tend to be above the 1:1 line, while forest samples are generally below, regardless of origin.
 A notable exception to this trend are the three German forest samples that are above 1:1 line, which were analyzed in 2019 (air-dry only treatment) (Fig. 5).

 3.3 Storage duration

 There does not seem to be evidence for a storage duration effect in the samples that only contain bomb-C (Fig. 6).
 In contrast, the increasing trend in the differences due to treatment for the highly enriched samples from Oak Ridge, TN suggest losses of the most recently fixed carbon over the duration of storage.
-These samples were included primarily because it was assumed that they would be more sensitive to potential losses of recently fixed carbon, as the label should only be present in this pool of soil C.
+These samples were included primarily because it was assumed that they would be more sensitive to potential losses of recently fixed carbon, as the experimental label should only be present in this pool of soil C.

 4 Discussion